Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 River roared, the chains vibrating around him.

-A deafening, primal roar shattered the silence, shaking the cave walls.
+A deafening, primal roar shattered the silence, its fury so immense the cave walls cracked.

-With a brutal yank, River snapped the first chains.
+With a brutal pull, River broke the first chains.

-The runes glowed one last time before turning to silver dust.
+The runes flared one final time before crumbling into silver dust.

 And he ran.

-His bare feet pounded the stone, muscles coiled in full tension, air slicing past his powerful, naked body.
-He was enormous, larger than any wolf.
-His thick black fur was matted and damp from the cave’s humidity.
+His bare feet pounded against stone, muscles coiled in perfect violence, air whistling past his massive frame.
+He was enormous, larger than any wolf, his black fur thick, matted with the cave’s dampness.

 And then he saw her.